zzyzhangzhuoye/zzyzhangzhuoye.github.io/_pages/talk.md

 Invited talks
 ------
+[4] Operations and Management of Shared Mobility Services, Eleventh Symposium on Transportation and Data Science, Sun Yat‑sen University, Shenzhen, China, 12 August 2026.

+[3] Operations and Management of Integrated Air Transportation Systems, AAE Seminar Series, The Hong Kong Polytechnic University, Hong Kong, 3 March 2026.

+[2] Economic analysis of parking, vehicle charging and vehicle-to-grid services in the era of electric vehicles, Tongji University, College of Transportation Engineering, Shanghai, China, 16 January 2025.

 [1] Optimal operation strategies of an urban crowdshipping platform in asset-light, asset-medium, or asset-heavy business format.
 Institute of Transport Studies, The University of Hong Kong, 29 November, 2024.